Moustafa-Ibrahim94/Data_Analysis/Explore US Bikeshare Data/Readme.md

 A text editor, like Sublime or Atom.
 A terminal application (Terminal on Mac and Linux or Cygwin on Windows).

-Divvy is a bicycle sharing system in the City of Chicago and two adjacent suburbs (image: Wikipedia)
+Divvy is a bicycle sharing system in the City of Chicago and two adjacent suburbs